-- Hire an Economic Development Coordinator to facilitate business development activities. - Develop a state-of-the-art, streamlined, one-stop, integrated predictable system for building, fire, and development permits that allow permits to be issued in a timely manner. - Evaluate all existing and proposed city ordinances for their impact on the municipality's economic development competitive advantage. - Establish a Main Street Advisory Committee to assess the vitality of the area's businesses and how the municipality can support and enhance the climate for local businesses. - Form a task force consisting of residents, local business owners, and municipal officials to develop strategies to better support local businesses. - Amend the zoning ordinance to reduce barriers to home-based businesses.
+- Hire an Economic Development Coordinator to facilitate business development activities. - Develop a state-of-the-art, streamlined, one-stop, integrated predictable system for building, fire, and development permits that allow permits to be issued in a timely manner.

+- Evaluate all existing and proposed city ordinances for their impact on the municipality's economic development competitive advantage. - Establish a Main Street Advisory Committee to assess the vitality of the area's businesses and how the municipality can support and enhance the climate for local businesses. - Form a task force consisting of residents, local business owners, and municipal officials to develop strategies to better support local businesses. - Review transportation infrastructure projects included in the State Transportation Improvement Program (STIP) to ensure investments are consistent with supporting targeted business growth and the efficient movement of goods. - Amend the zoning ordinance to reduce barriers to home-based businesses.